elbywan/zap/README.md

 **This is a legitimate question.** There are already a lot of package managers out there, and they all have their own pros and cons.
 So why another one?

 First, I thought that it would be a good and fun challenge to build a package manager from scratch.
 I also really like the [Crystal language](https://crystal-lang.org/) and I have been using it for a couple of years now.
-So I thought it would be a good opportunity to put my knowledge to the test.
+So it would be a good opportunity to put my knowledge to the test.

 I also experimented with a lot of package managers over the years, and I have a few praise and gripes with the existing ones:

 - [npm](https://www.npmjs.com/) is the de facto standard for JavaScript package management.
 It is reliable and has a huge community.
-But it is also slow and lack features introduced by other package managers over time.
+But it is also super slow and lack features introduced by other package managers over time even though it is trying to catch up.

 - [yarn](https://yarnpkg.com/) is a great alternative to npm, it was a pioneer initially in terms of speed and it introduced many improvements and innovations along the years.
 Yarn is also impressively reliable which is paramount.
 I never used yarn berry in a significant project but the PnP approach is very interesting - unfortunately the downside is that does not seem to be compatible out of the box with a lot of packages from the ecosystem.

-- [pnpm](https://pnpm.io/) is an incredible package manager, and I have been using it for many years.
-It introduced me to the concept of _isolated installs_ and I have been a big fan ever since.
-I also really like the way it handles workspaces.
-The downside is the sheer speed when perform a lot of operations in a big workspace.
-It felt perfectly fine until I tried bun - which puts things into perspective.
+- [pnpm](https://pnpm.io/) is an impressive package manager which introduced the concept of isolated installs.
+It handles workspaces very well with a lot of options to customize the behavior.
+Speed is mostly fine even with big monorepos.
+I experienced some reliability issues using it over the years though (peer dependencies handling, lockfile inconsistencies, very high memory consumption, need to manually delete the node modules folder…).

 - [bun](https://bun.sh/) was a great source of inspiration for this project, but it comes with tradeoffs.
-While tremendously fast, it did not support some critical features when I started working on Zap and is not as flexible as I would like it to be.
+While tremendously fast, it did not support some critical features when I started working on zap (and it still is very feature-limited), cannot be considered reliable as of today and is not as flexible as I would like it to be.

+- newer contenders ([orogene](https://github.com/orogene/orogene), [cotton](https://github.com/danielhuang/cotton), [ultra](https://github.com/nachoaldamav/ultra)…) are kind of interesting but they are clearly lacking in terms of features and/or reliability and/or speed.

 #### So I decided to build a package manager that would be fast, flexible and easy to use.
 For my own personal use, but also for the community (in the long run).